Chas McCormick Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 19th in the league.

-- The Pirates have a 4.91 team ERA that ranks 21st across all league pitching staffs.
+- The Pirates' 4.73 team ERA ranks 17th among all league pitching staffs.

-- Pirates pitchers combine to rank 19th in baseball in home runs allowed (13 total, 1.3 per game).
+- The Pirates rank 19th in baseball in home runs allowed (15 total, 1.4 per game).

-- Keller (1-0) gets the starting nod for the Pirates, his third of the season.
+- The Pirates will look to Hill (0-1) in his third start of the season.

-- The righty last appeared on Wednesday against the Boston Red Sox, when he threw seven innings, allowing one earned run while giving up four hits.
+- The lefty last pitched on Friday against the Chicago White Sox, when he tossed four innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.